 Unfortunately, restoring that backup will normally overwrite everything on your phone.
 You’ll lose any new photos you’ve taken since the backup, as well as other documents and messages.
 You need a better way.

 That means using one of the data recovery apps we cover in the next section.
 We explain the process in detail in our article How to Recover Deleted Photos from iCloud.

 Tons of web services offer to back up your iPhone’s photos automatically.
 If you use one of them, you may find a copy of your deleted photo there.
 These include Dropbox, Google Photos, Flickr, Snapfish, Prime Photos from Amazon, and Microsoft OneDrive.

 Get Your Photos Back with Data Recovery Software

 Data recovery software can scan and rescue lost data from your iPhone, including photos, videos, contacts, notes, music, and messages.
 There’s no guarantee you’ll be successful.
 With continued use, the deleted photos will eventually be overwritten by new ones.

-I tested ten different recovery apps in The Best iPhone Data Recovery Software.
+I tested ten different recovery apps in this Best iPhone Data Recovery Software roundup.
 Only four of them were able to restore a photo that I deleted.
-Those apps were Aiseesoft FoneLab, TenorShare UltData, Wondershare dr.fone, and Cleverfiles Disk Drill.
+Those apps were Aiseesoft FoneLab, TenorShare UltData, Wondershare Dr.Fone, and Cleverfiles Disk Drill.